The elimination algorithm by Gauss

 The impact of the pivoting might not be too clearly visible in the resulting vector on a small matrix equation like here.
 It becomes effective at matrixes of 8x8 or bigger and even more if the algorithm is running on a 32 bit machine or smaller.

 The elimination algorithm of Karl Friedrich Gauss is a nice thing to implement.
 It’s quite clear regarding it’s function and is easy to understand.
-But it has its disadvantages: It’s not too accurate and it is a bit sensitive for 0 values in the matrix and range overflows if there is noe pivoting.
+But it has its disadvantages: It’s not too accurate and it is a bit sensitive for 0 values in the matrix and range overflows if there is no pivoting.
 I implemented an algorithm using rotation matrixes for the elimination.
 This one does not need any pivoting and calculates more accurate.
-Have a look about that (Rotation Matrix)
+Have a look about that (Rotation Matrix.)

 Online Matrix equation solver